mumair1k992/Silverback_Boards/README.md

 ![Arduino SAMD Boards](manager-arrow.png)

-Now click anywhere in the "SparkFun SAMD Boards" box, and click "Install".
+Now click anywhere in the "Silverback SAMD Boards" box, and click "Install".
 This is a small installation and will happen much faster.

 ![Silverback SAMD Boards](manager-arrow2.png)

 You're now ready to use Silverback SAMD boards.
 They will appear at the bottom of the board list.

-### Notes

-* Some boards such as the Arduino Pro and Pro Mini come in more than one flavor.
-For these **you must select the correct processor** in the 'Tools' menu.
-* Information on compiling and programming the bootloaders can be found in the bootloaders directory.

 **Have fun!**<br>